Sports in South Carolina: Major league

 South Carolina has no major professional franchise of the NFL, NHL, NBA, MLS, or MLB located in the state; however the NFL's Carolina Panthers (based in Charlotte, North Carolina), the NBA's Charlotte Hornets (based in Charlotte, North Carolina), the NHL's Carolina Hurricanes (based in Raleigh, North Carolina), and MLS' Charlotte FC (based in Charlotte, North Carolina) represent both North and South Carolina.
 In addition, the Panthers played their first season in Clemson, and maintain training facilities at Wofford College in Spartanburg.

+The highest level of professional sports played by a team from South Carolina is the Charleston Battery, who play in the USL Championship, the second division of the U.S. Soccer pyramid.